Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.V8/readme.txt

    RELEASE NOTES
    =============
    1. Performed a migration to the modern C# null/not-null checks;
-   2. Added support for .NET 10.
+   2. Added support for .NET 10;
+   3. Reduced a memory allocation by using collection expressions.

    =============
    DOCUMENTATION